francescocarpanese/code_acme/README.md

 **C**ontrol **O**rdinary **D**ifferential **E**quations using Deepmind [acme](https://github.com/deepmind/acme) framework.

-The purposes of code-acme package are:
+code-acme goals:
 *   Implement simple physics environments, based on ode, to investigate continous action space control with deep reinforcement learning.
-*   Provide implementation examples of custom environments in [dm-control](https://github.com/deepmind/dm_control) framework.
+*   Provide implementation examples of custom environments with [dm-control](https://github.com/deepmind/dm_control) framework specifics.
 *   Provide examples of using [acme](https://github.com/deepmind/acme) framework to train deep reinforcement learning agent for continuous action space control.

 The implemented environments are meant to be lightwise to enable training with limited computational resources.
-The focus is to explore learning solutions and compare with standard linear control technique.
-However, by making use of [acme](https://github.com/deepmind/acme) framework, the experiment can be easily scaled up to allow for distributed learning on expensive environments and complex tasks.
+However, thanks to [acme](https://github.com/deepmind/acme) framework, the experiments can be easily scaled up to allow for distributed learning.

-Ideally the project would serve as a tutorial for students and researchers to interfacing their own custom environments with [acme](https://github.com/deepmind/acme) frameworks and exploit deep reinforcement learning for control purposes.
+Ideally the project would serve as a tutorial for students and researchers to interfacing their own custom environments with [acme](https://github.com/deepmind/acme) frameworks and exploit deep reinforcement learning for continuous control purposes.

 # Installation
+Checkout the repository

 ## docker container
+Build docker image.

 ```
 make build
 ```

+Open
 ```
 make bash
-pip install .
 ```